- Sermon Notes

 - The Lord had told Elijah to go away from there and turn eastward, to hide by himself and he would be provided for.

-- He wanted him to hide away because Ahab and company would take his life if they saw him.
+- The Lord directed Elijah to hide away because Ahab and company would take his life if they saw him.
 It wasn’t yet time for the Lord to bring rain.
 He was protecting Elijah.

 - The Lord provided food and shelter to Elijah for 3 ½ years while he was hiding.
 At the end of this period, the Lord sent him to go and meet Ahab again.